roopa-pai/psychophysicalKernel_for_timeVaryingStimuli_binaryChoice/README.md

 The aim of this experiment was to find how subjects weighted stimuli over time and over varying signal strengths in a forced-choice binocular disparity task with a simultaneously displayed “cued” stimulus, which was relevant, and an “uncued” stimulus, intended to be ignored.

-WPP 29 Lab Rotation (Computational Neuroscience) project, done as part of the MSc Neurosciences program at Rheinische Friedrich-Wilhelms-Universität Bonn.
+WPP 29 Lab Rotation (Computational Neuroscience) project, conducted at the Center of Advanced European Studies and Research (Forschungszentrum caesar), as part of the MSc Neurosciences program at Rheinische Friedrich-Wilhelms-Universität Bonn.